Homeless at 16 - one girl's journey to rebuilding her life

 Zoe is now thriving.
 She lives in affordable accommodation and remains connected to support networks.
 For the first time in her life, she is excited and optimistic about her future.
 In 2019, Mission Australia assisted 4,985 young people like Zoe through 21 dedicated youth services.

 Independence is precious

 A stable home is vital for young people to reach their potential.
-By making a donation today, you can help vulnerable young people like Zoe move towards building independent and fulfilling lives for themselves.Donate today
+Make a donation today or consider leaving a gift in your Will to help vulnerable young people like Zoe move towards building independent and fulfilling lives for themselves.Donate today or Leave a gift

 1ABS (2018) Census of Population and Housing: Estimating homelessness, 2016